learn-co-students/deploy-via-surge-nyc-fe-082718-a/README.md

 ## State How To Find a List Of Surge Commands

+Surge provides a piece of software called `surge`.  _**It is already installed on the Flatiron in-browser IDE**_.
+You can try it out by typing `surge` in the terminal.

 > **TYPOGRAPHIC NOTE**: We'll call the program you run in the terminal, the
 > "client," `surge`.
-The company will be written "Surge."

-Surge is a service whose home page can be found [here][surgesh].
-They provide a piece of software called `surge`.
-While their site describes an installation process, _**it is already installed on the Flatiron in-browser IDE**_.
-You can see that the client is running by typing `surge` in the terminal.
+"Surge" the company or product appears as "Surge."

 <img alt="Surge client in the terminal" src="https://curriculum-content.s3.amazonaws.com/web-development/deploy-via-surge/surge_bare_command.png">